bradbenvenuti/vehicle-detection/README.md

 I used smaller scales toward the middle of the image where cars would typically be seen at smaller sizes and I used larger scales toward the bottom of the image where cars would be larger.
 Also, the smaller the scale, the less area was needed to search horizontally, since the road narrows in the distance.

-I used 4 different scales (1, 1.2, 2, 3) and used a staggered variant of each scale to more accurately detect images.
-This staggered approach really seemed to help when trying to eliminate false positives.
+I used 4 different scales (0.75, 1, 1.4, 1.8) which really seemed to help when trying to eliminate false positives.

 Here are some examples of the windows/scales searched: